shinselrobots/sheldon/Arduino/sheldon_base/sheldon_base_arduino_readme.md

 (if you skip these steps, the App will never connect)

+If you get this error: "lost sync with device, restarting..."
+  - Verify you downloaded the base arduino code to the right Arduino!
+  - Verify that the IMU and Compass are connected (I think might hang the Arduino if not..?)

 If you get this error (or similar):
-	In file included from RobotArduino.ino:3:
+	"In file included from RobotArduino.ino:3:
-	RobotConstants.h:37: error: 'byte' does not name a type RobotUtilities:216: error: 'struct ARDUINO_CMD_T' has no member named 'Param4'
+	 RobotConstants.h:37: error: 'byte' does not name a type RobotUtilities:216: error: 'struct ARDUINO_CMD_T' has no member named 'Param4' "

-You need to set the Sketchbook location above, exit and restart Arduino IDE!
+   - You need to set the Sketchbook location above, exit and restart Arduino IDE!